Conosci la tecnica steeking?

 Are you familiar with the steeking technique?

-• Flat: working in knit (right side) and purl (wrong side).
-This is the more complex method, especially when it comes to following the pattern on the wrong side without errors.
+• Flat: by knitting knit stitches (forward) and purl stitches (back).
+This is the more complex method, especially when it comes to following the design on the wrong side without errors.

-• In the round: always working in knit stitch.
-This method is definitely simpler, because you always work on the right side.
-Furthermore, it helps maintain more even yarn tension.
+• In the round: by always knitting knit stitches.
+This method is decidedly simpler because you always work on the right side.
+In addition, it helps to maintain more even yarn tension.

 What is steeking?